|

 My early career was in research and

-development of submerged arc welding processes, fluxes and wires involved
+development of the submerged arc welding processes, fluxes and wires.
+I

 to sour gas.